Matt Perpetua, manager, Commissary Services, BMC

 Also, Baystate even has fresh sushi on its menu, prepared by Sekyung Jeon of Js Sushi Express of Connecticut which serves area hotels, supermarkets and hospitals.

-As for the crunchy granola supplied locally by Your Choice Brands, Jeff Greim, as a professor of Nonprofit Management and Philanthropy Graduate studies at Bay Path University, had always been fascinated with businesses like Newman’s Own.
+Jeff Greim, as a professor of Nonprofit Management and Philanthropy Graduate studies at Bay Path University, Jeff Greim had always been fascinated with businesses like Newman’s Own.
 Knowing that they donated their revenue back to charity, he wondered: was it possible to do something similar with customer input and without a celebrity name?